It's finally happening! After many years of research and planning, I'm ecstatic to say that I'm officially permanently emigrating to Canada.

 I was happy with my choice, and I even found out my two closest friends were keen to move to Canada too.
 I am truly lucky!
 I completed my Master's degree, gained some more years of full-time experience, built up a small work network of folks already in Canada, and began spring cleaning so I could travel light.

 After submitting my Express Entry application, the wait began.
 And boy, was it a wait.
 With COVID delaying processing, many application timelines were extended.
 But, that proved a valuable opportunity to spend quality time with family and friends, and visit some old, but still beautiful sightseeing spots in Cape Town before leaving.

-And then, finally, I recevied the green light from IRCC.
-I can finally say that I'm officially permanently emigrating to Ontario.
+And then, finally, I received the green light from IRCC.
+I can finally say that I'm officially permanently emigrating to Canada.
 The next chapter of my life begins.
-I will updat this post as my journey progresses.
+I will update this post as my journey progresses.

-Update (7 Jan, 2022): I've made it!
-After undergoing all the requisite PCR tests, flight rebookings, and packing, I had the wonderful moment of seeing my lovely partner waiting for me with a bunch of flowers at Toronto Pearson International.
-I've been in Ontario for just over 2 months now, and I've managed to settle in nicely and get a lot of things sorted thus far.
-I've done snow driving, found my favorite supermarkets, and the local job search has begun.
+Update (Nov, 2022): I've made it!
+After undergoing all the requisite PCR tests, flight rebooking, and packing, I arrived in Canada.
+I've been in the country for a while now, and I've managed to settle in nicely and get a lot of things sorted thus far.
+I've done snow driving, found some nice supermarkets, and the local job search has begun.
 More updates to come.